-Because a contribution receivable or payable is a financial instrument, donors and donees can elect to subsequently measure them at fair value pursuant to the fair value option under ASC 825-10.
+For contributions receivable or payable that meet the definition of a financial instrument (such as promises to give cash or other financial assets), donors and donees can elect to subsequently measure them at fair value pursuant to the fair value option under ASC 825-10.
 This election must be made at the point of initial recognition and is irrevocable for the life of the asset or liability.
 If fair value is determined using a discounted cash flow valuation technique, the entity would update the estimated cash flows and the discount rate assumptions to reflect current market conditions at each measurement date, pursuant to the guidance in ASC 958-310-35-1, and all of the changes would be reflected together as an adjustment to fair value.
 For further information on use of the fair value option for financial instruments, see FV 6.